harnyk/commie/.commie/commands/commit.md

 It should be a conventional commit with single line message.

-(Important!)
-Ask my confirmation.
-If I confirm, then stage all changes and commit them.
+Ask me to review the commit message.